-- For a simpler route (The Copper Horse route) ignore the path on your right and keep ahead on this estate road, in 600 metres crossing a stone bridge.
+- For the simpler - and now recommended - route (The Copper Horse route) ignore the path on your right and keep ahead on this estate road, in 600 metres crossing a stone bridge.
 Just beyond this, bear left up a grass slope to reach the Copper Horse statue.
-Now simply head downhill and follow the Long walk north to Windsor Castle, joining the main route at [8A] below.
+Now simply head downhill and follow the Long Walk north to Windsor Castle, joining the main route at [8A] below.

-- For the suggested route, fork right off the estate road, your direction 320°, on a narrow but fairly well used footpath.
+- For the original Book route, which can be challenging to follow, fork right off the estate road, your direction 320°, on a narrow but fairly well used footpath.

 - Keep straight on along this undulating path.
-In 140 metres go right on a path which starts grassy but soon becomes sand and earth, down towards pine trees, your direction 40°.
+In 140 metres go right on a path which starts grassy but soon becomes sand and earth, gently downhill towards trees, your direction 40°.

 - In 200 metres after entering the lightly wooded area you come to a very wide, gravel and sandy avenue for horses.
 Turn right on this avenue, your direction 85°.

-- Keep ahead along this avenue.
+- Keep ahead along this horse ride.
 In 240 metres a track joins from the left.
-In a further 80 metres, at a major crossing of tracks, cross over and keep ahead (slightly to the left) along the sandy, car-wide bridleway, your direction 35°, to pass a Crown Estate notice on your right.
+In a further 80 metres, at a major crossing of tracks, cross over and keep ahead (slightly to the left) along the sandy, car-wide bridleway, your direction 35°.

-- Walk ahead on a compass bearing of 260° (half-right from the sandy bridleway), through brush and trees, with no obvious path to start with, but you soon pick up a clear, narrow path.
+- If you found the turning, walk ahead on a compass bearing of 260° (half-right from the sandy bridleway), through brush and trees, with no obvious path to start with, but you soon pick up a clear, narrow path.

 - In 100 metres, with the remains of two tree stumps on your left, and some 40 metres before the wood’s valley and stream below, veer right with the path, your direction now 310°.